eclipse-threadx/guix/test/README.md

 1. **Test case with output:**
 - In the generation mode, after each test point, a specified area of the GUIX canvas is saved to a binary file named `<test_name>.bin`.
-- A checksum value, calculated based on the cavans data, is saved to a file named `<test_name>.checksum`.
+- A checksum value, calculated based on the canvas data, is saved to a file named `<test_name>.checksum`.
-- The binary file is mainly used for checking the correctness of the test case visually.
+- The binary file is used for checking the correctness of the test case visually.
 - The checksum file enables faster verification during tests by comparing expected and actual checksum values.

 2. **Test case without output:**